 Our Emotional Wellbeing work also includes projects that take place outside of school, such as external mentoring, as well as activities based at Bute Mills like the Art Project and Hope Afternoon.

 Our Group Work is similar in content and approach to our Mentoring programmes, but catered to a group of students.
 This broader context offers different options for activities compared to one-to-one work, and also allows students to gain insights and support from their peers.

 Groups last up to an hour during the schools day, usually in place of a lesson.
 The programme lasts for eight weeks, together with a one-to-one introductory session with each student.
 School staff are responsible for co-ordinating a student's timetable and permission to be absent from lessons.
 The cost is £40 per student.

 All that is required from the school is a suitable room, for referral forms to be returned ahead of the introductory sessions and schools to organise getting the students to the sessions on time.
 The cost of a group programme is £40 per student.

-Confidence - low self worth
+Confidence - low self-worth

 This is a course for students in Year 7, 8 and 9, who are struggling with low self-worth, and who need to build confidence and friendships.
-When someone has low self-esteem they tend to avoid situations where they think there’s risk of failure, embarrassment or making mistakes.
-These can involve school work, making friends, and trying new activities, which are all important parts of a healthy life.
-The curriculum uses a range off group activities, personal tasks and discussion to help students recognise their own value and worth.
+When someone has low self-esteem they tend to avoid situations where they think there’s a risk of failure, embarrassment or making mistakes.
+These can involve schoolwork, making friends, and trying new activities, which are all important parts of a healthy life.
+The curriculum uses a range of group activities, personal tasks and discussion to help students recognise their own value and worth.
 It also helps them learn how to respond to negative criticism or comments from peers.